22 August 2026 · Freelancers

 Do all freelancers pay corporate tax?

-No. Only those whose business turnover exceeds AED 1 million in a calendar year are within the corporate tax regime.
+No. Only freelancers whose business turnover exceeds AED 1 million in a calendar year fall within the corporate tax regime.
+Below that figure there is no registration, filing or payment obligation for the freelance activity, regardless of how many clients or invoices are involved.

 Is the AED 1 million about profit or turnover?

 Turnover.
-The AED 1 million test is on gross business income; the 9% rate then applies to profit above AED 375,000.
+The AED 1 million test is applied to gross business income before expenses.
+Once a freelancer is in scope, the 9% rate then applies only to taxable profit above AED 375,000, so turnover and the tax base are two separate calculations.

 Does my salary count towards the AED 1 million?

-No. Employment wages are excluded, as is personal investment and personal real estate income.
+No. Employment wages are excluded from the test entirely, as is personal investment income and personal real estate income.
+Only turnover generated through the freelance permit or business licence is measured against the AED 1 million line.

 Can Exiloz tell me if I need to register?